billbreit/BitWiseApps/README.md

 #### bitwise/dev directory >

 Experimental test stuff, mostly for bitwise/binary operations.

+The file system init ( fsinit ) experiment has been a huge hastle.
+MircoPython has no relative import, so I have struggled mightly to find a general solution to the import problems that plagued Python 2 and early Python 3.
+Just when it seems fixed, phuuut, it's not !
+Still looking for the sweet spot ...

 Most programs run in a small memory footprint, a base of about 40K, usable on anything from Raspberry Pi Pico and ESP32 microcontrollers to ... who knows what ( Windows and Linux, not sure about Mac ).